Skip to main content

 Abstract

-Correspondence, miscellaneous materials, and photographs of businessman, entrepreneur, and railroad company executive.
+Correspondence, miscellaneous materials, and photographs of businessman, entrepreneur, and railroad company executive along with his family.

 Physical Location